These Are The World’s 10 Coolest Playgrounds

 Location: Tirol, Austria

-This awesome playground located in Tirol, Austria has a wide variety of play experiences scattered throughout four levels of the center.
-The playcenter includes a playtower, an indoor playground, and a labyrinth all designed by the architecture firm Snøhetta.
-The ground surfaces are child safe, they are made of non slip rubbery material that prevents most injuries, look for more information on https://www.softsurfaces.co.uk/ The playground itself sits within Swarovski Kristallwelten Wattens Museum where it is one of the main attractions.
+The top of the coolest world playgrounds, Swarovski Kristallwelten is located in Tirol, Austria and has a wide variety of play experiences scattered throughout four levels of the center.
+The playground includes a tower, an indoor play area, and a labyrinth, all designed by the architecture firm, Snøhetta.
+The ground surfaces are child safe and made of non-slip rubber material, which prevents common injuries.
+The playground itself sits within Swarovski Kristallwelten Wattens Museum, where it is one of the main attractions.

 2. Parque Gulliver